BardicDefense/purple-hack/README.md

   favour and knighthood status by performing a special quest).
 You follow a code of chivalry (honour, service, glory, protecting the weak, and uphold the hierarchy).
 You gain a +1 Attack bonus when mounted and a +2 to Saving Throws against magic and effects that cause fear.
-You are a "squire" until 3rd level, whereupon you are knighted.
+You are a "squire" until 3rd Level, whereupon you are knighted.
 Once knighted, you and companions for whom you vouch earn rights of hospitality and aid from nobles and friendly knights (you are also expected to extend such hospitality in kind), and you gain a +2 bonus